 Have an electrician inspect the wiring in the house.
 If he finds masses of wires, some of which go nowhere, it is a sign that there were electric problems in the past.
 If the house is old, it may have aluminum wiring instead of copper wiring.
 Aluminum wiring can be a fire risk, and it should be replaced.

 Foundation (and little friends)

 The foundation of your home is critical to the value of the home.
-Most homes settle over time, but your foundation should remain intact.
-When a foundation shifts or settles, cracks can surface.
+Most homes settle over time, but your foundation should remain intact, warns GraniteFoundationRepair.com.
+When the foundation shifts or settles, cracks can surface.
 You might see cracks in the foundation.
 Windows and doors may not open and shut as they should.
 Moisture will find its way in and sheetrock can become swollen, and discolored.
 Of course, these things are repairable.
 The question then becomes, can you acquire a loan large enough to secure the home and to pay for the repairs?

 This is an opportunity to look for termites and ants.
 These pests are often found around damaged foundations, and time fractures in the integrity of the building.
 Look for these bugs and determine how big the problem is.
 Termite damage is costly.
 If the homeowner claims to have taken care of them, ask for a copy of the pest control contract.

 Having the roof of the home inspected is probably part of your home inspection.
 If it is not, hire a roofer to inspect it.
 If there are missing shingles or if the shingles are curled along the edges, you may need a roof repair.
 Check the inside of the house for signs of leaks.
 If a repair or replacement is needed, you will need to inquire about the costs involved and if the homeowner is going to cover the expenses.